 Located at the bottom of the Armstrong trailhead in the Silver Star area, Silver Star Café offers outdoor seating with a mountain view, plenty of local brews, and live music throughout the week.
-Menu items include treats like Reuben sandwiches, hearth-fired pizzas, and fresh salads for lunch, and buttermilk fired chicken, wild mushroom stroganoff and bavette steak for dinner.
-Lunch runs from 11:00 AM-3:00 PM and dinner is served 5:30 PM-9:00 PM Sunday-Wednesday and 5:30-10:00 PM Thursday-Saturday.
+Menu items include treats like Reuben sandwiches, hearth-fired pizzas, and fresh salads for lunch, and buttermilk-fired chicken, wild mushroom stroganoff, and bavette steak for dinner.
+Which is also located next to Silver Star Ski and Sport where you can rent and/or find anything you will need for your ride.

 A classic Park City lunch spot, Deer Valley Grocery Café overlooks Deer Valley Resort’s Snow Park pond and is easy to access from many of the lower Deer Valley mountain bike trails.
-With outdoor seating, amazing mountain views, and a menu with a wide variety of options (beer, wine and cocktails, too!), there is no doubt that everyone in your biker gang will enjoy both the experience and the food.
-Summer concerts take place on the deck every Sunday from 5:00-8:00 PM.
-Open and serving food from 7:30 AM-8:30 PM, Deer Valley Grocery Café is a great choice for any meal and there are plenty of gluten-free, vegan, and vegetarian options.
+With outdoor seating, amazing mountain views, and a menu with a wide variety of options (beer, wine, and cocktails, too!), there is no doubt that everyone in your biker gang will enjoy both the experience and the food.
+Deer Valley Grocery Café is a great choice for any meal and there are plenty of gluten-free, vegan, and vegetarian options.